 2. A Trip to the Bank

-When I went to a bank the very first time, I was puzzled.
+When I went to a bank for the very first time, I was puzzled.
 The eight-year-old me was not pleased to see people happily handing over their money.
 My piggy bank was enough for me and my humble pennies.
 After several years, when my parents helped me open my first account, I learned about savings, loans, and interests.
 It is not necessary to take your child to the bank, but it is essential to teach them how banks function.
 Tell them about different kinds of accounts you can open (current, savings), about interest rates and when and how to apply for loans.
 At the same time, drill discipline into their brains and explain the huge responsibilities money brings with itself.

 3. How to Earn